obc creamy layer

 Why Is This Distinction Made?

 Fairness is the rationale for drawing this line.
 It ensures that the affluent OBC members don’t take advantage of possibilities intended for others struggling on the social and economic fronts.
-The system attempts to level the playing field and correct past injustices by directing these advantages toward those most need them.
+The system attempts to level the playing field and correct past injustices by directing these advantages toward those who need them.

 For example, consider two pupils who come from OBC households.
 One has a household income of over 8 lakhs and belongs to the Creamy Layer, while the other is in the Non-Creamy Layer.
 The latter can get opportunities for others, requiring them more, by using reservation benefits.
 Meanwhile, applicants in the general category face equal competition from the former.

-Significance of Creamy Layer and Non Creamy Layer Meaning
+Significance of Creamy Layer and Non Creamy Layer

 The Other Backward Classes (OBC) Creamy Layer and Non-Creamy Layer illustrate India’s varied geography of complex affirmative action policies.
 There is a massive difference between the perks that these classes get.
 Let’s understand the non-creamy and creamy layers and their significance in an approachable manner.